Services

 httpand must not havetlsset. - Port 443: must have

-redirecthandler can only be set on port 80 (HTTP) to redirect to port 443 (HTTPS). - All other ports must have
+redirecthandler on port 80 (HTTP) to redirect to port 443 (HTTPS). - All other ports must have

 tlsand must not havehttpset.